Pelagicore/softwarecontainer/doc/chapters/gateways/10-dbus-gateway.rst

 expected to use these variables (probably by means of the binding used).

-The ``dbus-proxy`` does not modify the messages passed via D-Bus, it only provides a filter function.
+The ``dbus-proxy`` does not modify the messages passed via D-Bus, it only provides a filter function to allow or disallow on the object path, interface, and method level.

+Method arguments are not filtered or inspected in any way.
+This is good to keep in mind in certain situations.
+For example, if an object implements the ``org.freedesktop.DBus.Properties`` interface and the user calls ``GetAll("org.myinterface")``, the object might return properties for the ``org.myinterface`` interface even if that specific interface is not allowed by the configuration.
+This behavior depends on the service implementation, but the point is that the filtering will not be able to block the call to ``GetAll`` based on the method argument.

+Introspection data is not modified to reflect the filtering rules.
 This means that some filters may cause unwanted behaviour used in combination with dynamic interpretation of introspection data.
-For example, if introspection is configured to be allowed, the introspection data might contain interfaces and object paths that are not accessible for the application (unless the configuration also allowes everything on the connection).
+For example, if introspection is configured to be allowed, the introspection data might contain interfaces and object paths that are not accessible for the application (unless the configuration also allows everything on the connection).

+The ``dbus-proxy`` always allows the ``org.freedesktop.DBus`` interface, even if it is not specified in the gateway configuration.
+This means that methods like ``Hello``, ``ListNames``, etc., are always accessible.

 The gateway will not do any analysis of the configuration passed to it, but will pass this configuration along to ``dbus-proxy`` verbatim.
 This is to support future changes in the